madili/specimen/README.md

 - [ ] Allow configuration of Repo globally through application settings
 - [x] Allow configuration of Repo for each factory individually
 - [ ] Allow extension of custom types through external implementations (specific domains)
 - [ ] See if we can enforce that a non-empty factory only builds items for the specified module
+- [ ] Take in consideration excluded and included fields before using `Specimen.fill/1`